 We'll be looking at a method to safely connect 110v devices to the Propeller through the use of the x10 firecracker, a device which accepts "serial" data to wirelessly control up to 256 different devices.
 Later in this instructable, I'll tie the project together with the Microchip ENC28J60 project, propelling it to an Internet controllable system.

 1 - Propeller Platform board (or equivalent Propeller based board)

-1 - E-Net Module
+1 - E-Net Module (or equivalent ENC28J60 circuit)

 1 - A breadboard or PCB.
 I'll talk about methods for both.

-1 - An x10 firecracker kit (Ebay
+1 - An x10 firecracker kit (Ebay), (X10.com)

-1 - A "TC4427CPA" chip (Digikey
+1 - A "TC4427CPA" chip (Digikey)

-1 - 9pin male dsub connector (Radio Shack
+1 - 9pin male dsub connector (Radio Shack)

-2 - 10k resistors (Radio Shack
+2 - 10k resistors (Radio Shack)